OpenVoiceOS/ovos-docker/README.md

 - `ovos-listener` image which is currently the default listener
 - `ovos-listener-dinkum` image which is a port from Mycroft DinKum *(better performances, less resources consumption but still under heavy development)*

-Only one implementation can be used at a time.
+Only one implementation can be selected at a time.

 Thirteen *(13)* images needs to be build; `ovos-base`, `ovos-listener` or `ovos-listener-dinkum`, `ovos-core`, `ovos-cli`, `ovos-messagebus` or `ovos-bus-server`, `ovos-phal`, `ovos-phal-admin`, `ovos-sound-base`, `ovos-audio`, `ovos-gui` and `ovos-gui-websocket`.